-The ACE Flash is a Compactflash card that ranges in density from 128 Mb to 3 Gb.
+The CompactFlash card stores an unlimited number of bitstreams and ranges in density from 128 Mb to 3 Gb.
 This card is capable of storing one large bitstream or several smaller bitstreams.
 If several bitstreams are used, the system can be set up so that individual bitstreams are callable as needed, allowing for dynamic reconfiguration of the Virtex-II device and other Xilinx FPGAs in the JTAG chain.

-The ACE controller drives the bits through the FPGA JTAG chain and has three other ports:
+The ACE Controller drives bits through the FPGA JTAG chain and has three other ports:

-- A port for interfacing with a microprocessor, a network, or a MultiLINX cable - A port for interfacing with the ACE Flash card - A port that provides access to the FPGA JTAG chain for FPGA testing or configuration via automatic test equipment or via desktop or third-party programmers
+- A port for interfacing with a microprocessor, a network, or a MultiLINX cable - A port for interfacing with the CompactFlash card - A port that provides access to the FPGA JTAG chain for FPGA testing or configuration via automatic test equipment or via desktop or third-party programmers